MortalFlesh/MFCollectionsPHP/README.md

 - [see Immutable collections](#immutable-collections)

 ### <a name="list-interface"></a>IList
+A _list_ is an ordered (_possibly immutable_) series of elements of the same type.
 - extends `ICollection`
 - [see Mutable list](#mutable-list)
 - [see Immutable list](#immutable-list)

 ### <a name="map-interface"></a>IMap
+A _map_ is an ordered (_possibly immutable_) series of key values pairs.
 - extends `ICollection, ArrayAccess`
 - [see Mutable map](#mutable-map)
 - [see Immutable map](#immutable-map)

 ### <a name="seq-interface"></a>ISeq
+A _sequence_ is a logical series of elements all of one type.
 - extends `ICollection`
 - [see Immutable seq](#immutable-seq)

 ### <a name="tuple-interface"></a>ITuple
+A _tuple_ is a grouping of unnamed but ordered values, possibly of different types.
 - extends `IEnumerable`, `ArrayAccess`
 - [see Immutable tuple](#immutable-tuple)